 - To respond to workers performing essential work during the COVID-19 public health emergency by providing premium pay to eligible workers;

-- For the provision of government services to the extent of the reduction in revenue due to the COVID–19 public health emergency relative to revenues collected in the most recent full fiscal year prior to the emergency; and
+- For the provision of government services to the extent of the reduction in revenue due to the COVID–19 public health emergency relative to revenues collected in the most recent full fiscal year prior to the emergency OR up to a standard allowance of $10 million; and

 - To make necessary investments in water, sewer, or broadband infrastructure